Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 <br />
-So the basic classes and methods are really fast generated.
+So the basic test classes and methods are really fast generated.

 ![test-packages.png][test-packages]

 <br />
-Lets have a look on the [JUnit] tests in the class `CollisionCheckerTest`:
+Lets have together a look on the [JUnit] tests in the class `CollisionCheckerTest`:
 ```java
 public class CollisionCheckerTest {